Version Control (Git)

 Staging Area

-- Create two seperate commits for the two separate features you've implemented.
+- Considering two possible scenarioes:- Create two seperate commits for the two separate features you've implemented.

 - You have debugging print statements added all over your code along with a bugfix.
 And you want to commit the bugfix while discarding all the print statements.